Gravitational-wave physics with Cosmic Explorer: limits to low-frequency sensitivity: Noise estimates

 The suspension design also determines the seismic noise, discussed below in \cref{subsec:seismic}, since the suspensions provide passive $1/f^8$ filtering of seismic noise above all of the longitudinal, vertical, and angular resonances.
 To reduce both seismic and suspension thermal noise, it is thus advantageous to make the suspensions as soft as possible and to lower their resonances.

-To achieve this goal, the total allowable height of the suspensions for all technologies has been increased to \SI{4}{\m} and the total mass increased to \SI{1.5e3}{\kg}.
+To achieve this goal, the total allowable height of the suspensions for all technologies has been increased to \SI{4}{\m} and the total mass increased to \SI{1500}{\kg}.
 Within these constraints, in an analysis similar to that done for Voyager~\cite{2020arXiv200111173A}, the lengths and masses of the silica and silicon suspension stages have been optimized to minimize the sum of these noises over the frequency band of \SIrange[range-units=single]{4}{15}{\Hz}.

 \cref{fig:suspension_thermal} shows the contributions of each stage to the total suspension thermal noise.
-The silica suspensions are dominated by the vertical noise of the APM below about \SI{4}{\Hz} and by horizontal noise of the PUM and test mass at higher frequencies.
+The silica suspensions are dominated by the horizontal noise of the PUM and test mass above about \SI{10}{\Hz} with contributions from the horizontal noise of the APM below.
 The silicon suspensions are dominated by vertical noise of the APM below about \SI{7}{\Hz}, above which the horizontal and vertical noises of the PUM and test mass also start to become important.
 The addition of blade springs lowers the first vertical mode thus reducing the vertical thermal noises, most importantly from the APM.

-The maximum stress that the blade springs, fibers, and ribbons can tolerate is an important material property in the design of the suspensions, and it is difficult to predict what will be possible on a decades timescale.
-The maximum stress of the LIGO silica fibers is \SI{800}{\mega\pascal}~\cite{AstonBarton2012}, which provides a safety factor of about six for the breaking stress of fibers realized at the time the LIGO suspensions were designed~\cite{Tokmakov2012}.
-Recent improvements to fused silica fiber fabrication suggest that fibers can be made with stresses of \SI{1.2}{\giga\pascal}, which provides a safety factor of about three~\cite{LeeHammond2019}.
+The maximum stress that the blade springs, fibers, and ribbons can tolerate is an important material property in the design of the suspensions, and it is difficult to predict what will be possible on a timescale of decades.
+The maximum stress of the LIGO silica fibers is \SI{800}{\mega\pascal}~\cite{2012CQGra..29w5004A}, which provides a safety factor of about six for the breaking stress of fibers realized at the time the LIGO suspensions were designed~\cite{2012JNCS..358.1699T}.
+Recent improvements to fused silica fiber fabrication suggest that fibers can be made with stresses of \SI{1.2}{\giga\pascal}, which provides a safety factor of about three~\cite{2019CQGra..36r5018L}.
 The Cosmic Explorer fused silica suspensions use this \SI{1.2}{\giga\pascal} for the fibers and tentatively set the maximum blade spring stress to be \SI{800}{\mega\pascal}.